Generic name: butorphanol (nasal) [ bue-TOR-fa-nol ]

 What other drugs will affect butorphanol nasal?

 This list is not complete.
-Other drugs may interact with butorphanol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect butorphanol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 More about butorphanol